HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/products/hypstar_specs.rst

 temperature and pressure measured within the system and illuminance measured by an external light sensor), log files made during the acquisition and data transfer, and a metadata file.

-The HYPSTAR instruments are calibrated by Tartu University1 (See Kuusk et al. in prep).
+The HYPSTAR instruments are calibrated by Tartu University (See Kuusk et al. in prep).
 Currently this includes radiometric calibration (gains) and non-linearity calibration (non-linearity coefficients).
 Measurements of the temperature responsivity and stray light are also planned/in progress, but these characterisations are not yet used in the processing of the data in the current processor version.
 The lab